‘Vikings’ Season 4, Episode 19: Historically, Who Is King Harald Finehair And Is He A Threat To Kattegat?

 For quite some time now in History Channel’s Vikings, King Harald Finehair has been trying to become the king of all Norway in an effort to win the hand of Princess Ellisif.
 Will Episode 19 of Season 4 be his chance to overrun Kattegat and claim another title?

-SPOILER ALERT: This article discusses Episode 19 as well as Season 4 of History Channel’s Vikings as well as historical aspects of some of the characters.
+SPOILER ALERT: This article discusses Episode 19, of Season 4 of History Channel’s Vikings, as well as historical aspects of some of the characters.
 Please proceed with caution if you wish to avoid spoilers.

 Ever since King Harald Finehair (Peter Franzen) arrived in Kattegat in Episode 4 (entitled “Yol”) of Season 4 of Vikings, he has claimed he will become the “king of all Norway.”
 Harald decided to take on this epic task after Princess Ellisif (Sophie Vavasseur) told him she would not marry him until he had conquered all of Norway.
 Episode 18 of Vikings, however, saw Harald Finehair discover Ellisif was now married to someone else and probably never loved him anyway.